VisualFP/docs/SA/concept_questionnaire/concept_questionnaire.typ

 example scenarios.
 Then we used our concepts to visualize the scenarios, and added a few questions at the bottom of each.
 It would be great if you could take a few minutes to answer the questions for each concept.

+Please note that:

+- These concept are in early stages of development, so there can be bugs and inconsistencies in the examples.
+If you find any, feel free to point them out.
+- We've consciously decided to not give more textual explanations of the concepts, as we want to see how well they can stand on their own.
+- Some visualizations barely fit into the boxes.
+We regard this as a downside of these concept, since this indicates that they don't scale well.
+We tried to created images of high resolution, so you should be able to zoom to see the details.

 Thank you very much for your time!